 Among the six restaurants here are the Voodoo BBQ & Grill, Caballo Loco Grill & Cantina, the Prime Harvest Buffet, The Homestretch Steakhouse, and the Dog n Suds (for hot dogs, burgers, shakes and the like).
 An seventh dining option is open seasonally during the live racing season.

 In addition to a 1,200 indoor Terrace Showroom, the racino hosts big-name acts at a 4,200 seat outdoor music venue.

 One last note, Hoosier Park offers roundtrip shuttle service (for a fee), from Indianapolis, Lafayette, and Fort Wayne.
 Prices depend on location, but start at just $10, and includes a $10 meal voucher.

 Hoosier Park does not have a hotel attached to the casino, however they do offer complimentary shuttle service from their partner hotels near the casino.

 While there are numerous casinos spread out all throughout the upper Midwest, all of them are at least 100 miles from Indianapolis.

-Some of these are racinos similar to the two mentioned above, while others are more Las Vegas-style resorts complete with hotels, spas, and live table games.
+Some of these are racinos with only electronic gaming devices, while others are more Las Vegas-style resorts complete with hotels, spas, and live table games.

 These include the following, in order of proximity to Indianapolis: